-A mastopexy, also known as a breast lift, is a cosmetic surgery procedure to restore the natural youthfulness and position to the breasts that is lost to pregnancy, weight loss and the effects of gravity.
+A breast lift, also known as a mastopexy, is a cosmetic surgery procedure to restore the natural youthfulness and position to the breasts.
+A few factors which could contribute to a loss in breast position are:

 This procedure restores the breasts by removing excess tissue and skin while also decreasing the size of the areolas, which can grow undesirably large over time, to raise the breasts to their more youthful position.
 Some women also choose to have this procedure performed alongside breast augmentation to restore volume and firmness.

-There are different stages of breast deformation, and Dr. Shapiro performs different styles of mastopexies for the optimal results.
+There are different stages of breast deformation, and Dr. Shapiro performs different styles of breast lifts in Scottsdale for the optimal results.
 The incision technique will depend on the patient’s breast size and shape as well as the amount of sagging and the desired results.

 You can determine what type of breast lift is necessary by viewing your profile in a mirror.
 The natural crease of the breast determines the amount of skin elasticity and sagging.
 A youthful breast will have a nipple that is above this crease.

-Breast will mild sagging will require a small crescent-shaped incision above the areola.
-This procedure is often combined with breast implants to restore firmness and volume to the breasts.
+Breast with mild sagging will require a small crescent-shaped incision above the areola.
+This breast lift procedure is often combined with breast implants to restore firmness and volume to the breasts.